FISHWONGY/FISHWONGY.github.io/content/post/20231228_aiwebexbot.md

 As I am closing off my post now, I just can't help but think about how far we have come with Gen AI.

-Let's take a look at the code I wrote in 2020 during lockdown to generate Shakespearean sonnet using TensorFlow.
+Let's take a look at the code back in 2020 during lockdown to generate Shakespearean sonnet using TensorFlow.

 ```python
 # Generating sonnet